CHRIST THE DELIVERER: THREE (EXCERPT OF BEHOLD MY SERVANT!)

 God will not be content with His work of redemption until He has brought His elect, and finally every member of the nations of the saved, into perfect oneness with Himself.
 God desires to be our Salvation, our Song, our Wisdom, our Health, our Life.

-And when all things shall be subdued unto him, then shall the Son also himself be subject unto him that put all things under him, that God may be all in all.
+Now when all things are made subject to Him, then the Son Himself will also be subject to Him who put all things under Him, that God may be all in all.
 (I Corinthians 15:28)

 The member of the Body of Christ does not live and walk in his own strength.
 Little by little he is led to exchange his wisdom and strength for the Divine wisdom and strength of the Lord Jesus.
 It is the Holy Spirit who directs the process of exchange.
 The Spirit of God brings us down into death in order that He may raise us in His eternal strength.